Christianity in Morocco: Independent Morocco (since 1956)

-Today the expatriate Christian community (Roman Catholic and Protestant) consists of 40,000 practicing members, although estimates of Christians residing in the country at any particular time range up to 40,000.
+Independence prompted a mass exodus of the European Catholic settlers; after 1956 more than 75% of Catholic settlers left the country.
+Today the expatriate Christian community (Catholic and Protestant) consists of 40,000 practicing members, although estimates of Christians residing in the country at any particular time range up to 40,000.
 Approximately 3,000 foreign residents belong to the Russian and Greek Orthodox churches.
 Most Christians reside in the Casablanca, Tangier, Marrakesh, and Rabat urban areas.
 The majority of Christians in Morocco are foreigners, although Voice of the Martyrs reports there is a growing number of native Moroccans (45,000) converting to Christianity, especially in the rural areas.
 Many of the converts are baptized secretly in Morocco's churches.
 According to 2021 Report on International Religious Freedom; the number of Moroccan Christian citizens reached approximately 31,500, while the Moroccan Association for Human Rights estimates there are approximately 25,000 Moroccan Christian citizens.

 Since 1960 a growing number of Moroccan Muslims are converting to Christianity.
 Many Moroccan Christians of Berber or Arab descent mostly converted during the modern era or under and after French colonialism.

+During the 2020s, Christianity in Morocco has experienced a revitalization due to Christian migrants arriving from sub-Saharan Africa.

 Denominations

-Roman Catholicism
+Catholicism

+Christianity has had a long presence in Morocco, dating back to the Roman Empire.
+The French and Spanish colonization of North Africa in the nineteenth and twentieth century further embedded Catholicism in the region.
+During the era of the Spanish protectorate and the French protectorate over Morocco, the conditions of the Catholic Church have flourished, and Catholic churches, schools, and hospitals were built throughout the country, and until 1961, Sunday mass festivities were broadcast on radio and television networks.

+During the French and Spanish protectorates, Morocco had significant populations of European Catholic settlers: on the eve of independence, an estimated 470,000 Catholics resided in Morocco.
+Since independence in 1956, the European Catholic population has decreased substantially, and many Catholics left to France or Spain.
+Prior to independence, the European Catholic settlers had historic legacy and powerful presence.
+Independence prompted a mass exodus of the European Catholic settlers; after series of events over 1959-1960 more than 75% of Catholic settlers left the country.

-There are around 30,000 Catholics in Morocco.
+Today there are around 30,000 Catholics in Morocco.
 Most of them are European expatriates, principally French and Spanish due to the country's historic ties to France and Spain.
 Another group is composed of Sub-Saharan immigrants, mainly students.
 The country is divided into two archdioceses; Rabat and Tangier.
+In 2022, over 12,000 students enrolled in 16 Catholic schools across the country.
+Catholic-run schools typically use French as language of instructions after primary school.